A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Hidetoshi Masai for informing us of the modern results on the North-South dynamics on the lamination spaces.
+They also wish to thank Takeru Asaka for pointing out an error in the proof of \cref{p:shear_non-vanishing} (2) in the first version.
 T. I. would like to express his gratitude to his former supervisor Nariya Kawazumi for his continuous guidance and encouragement in the earlier stage of this work.
 S. K. would like to thank Yoshihiko Mitsumatsu.
 The strategy of the proof of \cref{lem:asympt to U} is inspired by him.
 S. K. is also deeply grateful to his supervisor Yuji Terashima for his advice and giving him a lot of knowledge.

-T. I. is partially supported by JSPS KAKENHI Grant Number 18J13304 and the Program for Leading Graduate Schools, MEXT, Japan.
+T. I. has been supported by JSPS KAKENHI Grant Number 18J13304, JP20K22304 and JP24K16914, and the Program for Leading Graduate Schools, MEXT, Japan.